Gastrointestinal Complications (PDQ®): Supportive care - Patient Information [NCI] - Diarrhea

 Some chemotherapy drugs cause diarrhea by changing how nutrients are broken down and absorbed in the small intestine.
 More than half of patients who receive chemotherapy have diarrhea that needs to be treated.

-Undergoing surgery to the stomach and/or intestines can affect normal bowel function and cause diarrhea.
-Some chemotherapy drugs cause diarrhea by affecting how nutrients are broken down and absorbed in the small bowel.
 Radiation therapy to the abdomen and pelvis can cause inflammation of the bowel.
-Patients may have problems digesting food, and experience gas, bloating, cramping, and diarrhea.
-These symptoms may last up to 8 to 12 weeks after therapy or may not develop for months or years.
-Treatment may include diet changes, medications, or surgery.
-Patients who are undergoing radiation therapy while receiving chemotherapy often experience severe diarrhea.
-Hospitalization may not be required, since an outpatient clinic or special home care nursing may give the care and support needed.
-Each patient's symptoms should be evaluated to determine if intravenousfluids or special medication should be prescribed.
+Patients may have problems digesting food, and have gas, bloating, cramps, and diarrhea.
+These symptoms may last up to 8 to 12 weeks after treatment or may not happen for months or years.
+Treatment may include diet changes, medicines, or surgery.

-Patients who undergo donor bone marrow transplantation may develop graft-versus-host disease (GVHD).
-Stomach and intestinal symptoms of GVHD include nausea and vomiting, severe abdominal pain and cramping, and watery, green diarrhea.
-Symptoms may occur 1 week to 3 months after transplantation.
-Some patients may require long-term treatment and diet management.
+Patients who have a donor bone marrow transplant may develop graft-versus-host disease (GVHD).
+Stomach and intestinal symptoms of GVHD include nausea and vomiting, severe abdominal pain and cramps, and watery, green diarrhea.
+Symptoms may show up 1 week to 3 months after the transplant.